-About My Work: I’m a cook, writer and photographer.
+About my work: I’m a novelist, food blogger and photographer.
 After graduating from the University of Michigan, I was employed with Hill and Knowlton in Manhattan, and worked as a technical writer and photographer on international accounts.
 In the eighties, I returned to Ann Arbor to open a specialty food store, The Back Alley Gourmet.

-About My Life and Family: Ann Arbor, Michigan and Birmingham, Alabama are my home towns, each unique citizenry shaped by their passion for food, which have inspired my cooking through the years.
+About my towns: Ann Arbor, Michigan and Birmingham, Alabama are my home towns, each citizenry shaped by their passion for food, which have inspired my cooking through the years.

 Raised in Alabama, Farm-to-Table is no fad for me, but a way of living.
-I grew up eating food drenched in sunshine, heavy from the vine.
-My family still lives in the house where I was raised.
-A plume of smoke often curls from the chimney in the back woods barbecue pit, where a pork butt smokes over white oak and hickory.
-The Birmingham Farmers Market – Pepper Place – is one of my favorite spots in America; I visit whenever I can.
-Not meaning to boast, but – like the other fine ladies on my family tree – I’ve been told I swat a mean fanny around the kitchen.
+My family still lives in the house where I was raised, a plume of smoke often curling from the chimney in the barbecue pit, where a pork butt smokes.
+The Birmingham Farmers Market – Pepper Place – is a favorite; I visit whenever I can.

 I left Alabama to earn my BA from the University of Michigan.
 After college, I landed a job in New York.
 The bourgeoning new American food scene, however, captured my passions far more than my career in public relations.
-I returned to my beloved college town, and opened the Back Alley Gourmet in 1981 – been here ever since.
-Ann Arbor is a small city, but because of the University of Michigan and tech “shops” such as Google dotting the downtown landscape, it has an uptown, cosmopolitan flavor.
+I returned to my college town, and opened the Back Alley Gourmet–have been here ever since.
+Ann Arbor is a small city, but because of the University of Michigan and tech shops such as Google dotting the downtown landscape, it has an uptown, cosmopolitan flavor.

 Ann Arbor is a mecca of international cuisine, and I’ve dozens of ethnic markets, farmer’s markets, the nationally acclaimed Zingerman’s, a Trader Joe’s and two Whole Foods in spitting distance of my kitchen.
-Last year’s Bon Appetit magazine named Ann Arbor runner-up for the best small foodie town in American.
+Several years back, Bon Appetit named Ann Arbor runner-up for the best small foodie town in American.
 In October, 2011, The New York Times described Ann Arbor as the ultimate college town, going into length about our food scene.
 The relationships I’ve built with the local fishmongers, butchers and bakers are priceless.
-Lord, how I love this town.